Candelariella boleana: Taxonomy

 Candelariella boleana was formally described as a new species in 2009 by the lichenologists Javier Etayo, Zdeněk Palice, and Toby Spribille.
 The species belongs to the family Candelariaceae, a group of lichens characterized by their distinctive lemon to egg-yellow colouration caused by natural pigments including calycin and pulvinic acids that form small in the lichen's surface layers.

 The holotype (the original specimen used to formally describe the species) was collected on 5 August 1993, by Javier Etayo and Antonio Gómez-Bolea in the central Pyrenees of Spain.
 The specimen was found growing on the trunk of a Scots pine (Pinus sylvestris) at 1,100 metres elevation in the Barranco de Santa Elena valley, near Biescas, Huesca province.
-The species epithet boleana honouurs Dr. Antonio Gómez-Bolea, a lichenologist and friend of the authors, while also referencing the Spanish word bola (meaning 'ball'), which describes the distinctive ball-like shape of the species' ascospores.
+The species epithet boleana honours Dr. Antonio Gómez-Bolea, a lichenologist and friend of the authors, while also referencing the Spanish word bola (meaning 'ball'), which describes the distinctive ball-like shape of the species' ascospores.